Protect your airways.

 Masks, Respirators, Air Purifiers

 The first thing to do is not listen to ANYBODY who tries to tell you smoke is not harmful and you don't need to wear a mask.
+These people claim it is just a nuisance

-Unfortunately, we even have some medical professionals telling us we will magically get better when the smoke passes.
-A runny nose, itchy eyes or a cough might subside for some people but what about the Group 1 carcinogens you have breathed deep into their lungs?
+Unfortunately, we even have some medical professionals still telling us we will magically get better when the smoke passes.
+A runny nose, itchy eyes or a cough might subside for some people but what about the Group 1 carcinogens they have breathed deep into their lungs?
 Ones that have crossed over into their blood stream and then travelled to other organs?
 These people are the asbestos denyers.

 The science tells us there is no minimum safe level of exposure to particulate pollution.